jaegertracing/jaeger/GOVERNANCE.md

 We do not expect anyone to make a permanent commitment to be a Jaeger maintainer forever.
 After all, circumstances change, people get new jobs, new interests, and may not be able to continue contributing to the project.
 At the same time, we need to keep the list of maintainers current in order to have effective governance.
-People may be removed from the current list of maintaners via one of the following ways:
+People may be removed from the current list of maintainers via one of the following ways:
   * They can resign
   * If they stop contributing to the project for a period of 6 months or more
   * By a 2/3 majority vote by maintainers